The Truth On How a Life Insurance Policy Works - PinnacleQuote

 Whole life insurance, on the other hand, is way simpler as the premium, remains constant for as long as the agreement is valid, the cash value continues to increase at a stipulated rate, and the death payouts are assured.

 As for the term life insurance policy, the coverage has a specific time period ranging from 10 to 30 years.
-It is also referred to as pure life insurance coverage mainly because it offers no cash value as is the case with permanent life insurance.
+This is also known as pure life insurance coverage because, unlike permanent life insurance, it does not offer any cash value.

 How term life policy works